DavidDeSloovere/giphy-cli/README.md

 ## Features

-- Markdown output ready to copy and past
+- Markdown output ready to copy and paste
 - Preview image in iTerm2 (PR by https://github.com/slang25)